lisp-mirror/clcon/doc/INSTALL.md

 Windows: installing file release
 ----------
-- Download file release from [Downloads page](https://bitbucket.org/budden/clcon/downloads)
+Download file release from [Downloads page](https://bitbucket.org/budden/clcon/downloads)

-- Unpack it to c:\clcon
+Unpack it to c:\clcon

-- Start c:\clcon\bin\clcon-server-and-client.cmd - this will load and run the IDE.
+Start c:\clcon\bin\clcon-server-and-client.cmd - this will load and run the IDE.
 When running for the first time, building will take a while.
 Subsequent loads are faster

-- To see what clcon can do, take a [Demo Tour](demo-tour.md)
+To see what clcon can do, take a [Demo Tour](demo-tour.md)

-- If all is ok, you have clcon with SBCL (use Alt-. to find sources of SBCL objects) and quicklisp (use ql:quickload to load libraries)
+If all is ok, you have clcon with SBCL (use Alt-. to find sources of SBCL objects) and quicklisp (use ql:quickload to load libraries)

-- Repositories of clcon components (clcon, oduvanchik, budden-tools) are at c:\clcon\quicklisp\local-projects - feel free to send patches :)
+Repositories of clcon components (clcon, oduvanchik, budden-tools) are at c:\clcon\quicklisp\local-projects - feel free to send patches :)

 Linux:
 -----------

 ### Prerequisites
-- [SBCL](http://www.sbcl.org/platform-table.html) >= 1.2.7.
+[SBCL](http://www.sbcl.org/platform-table.html) >= 1.2.7.
 Check your sbcl version with `(lisp-implementation-version)`

-- [tcl/tk](http://tcl.tk) >= 8.6.2.
+[tcl/tk](http://tcl.tk) >= 8.6.2.
 To check your tcl tk version start `wish` from the console and type in in the console: `info patchlevel`.
 If your distribution have earlier version, try Tombert's tcltk, see http://wiki.tcl.tk/668, or something else.

-- [quicklisp](https://www.quicklisp.org/beta/) set up at your SBCL
+[quicklisp](https://www.quicklisp.org/beta/) set up at your SBCL

-- [slime](https://common-lisp.net/project/slime/) must be known to your quicklisp (do `(ql:quickload :slime)` once), but not loaded in your initialization files (e.g. your ~/.sbclrc)
+[slime](https://common-lisp.net/project/slime/) must be known to your quicklisp (do `(ql:quickload :slime)` once), but not loaded in your initialization files (e.g. your ~/.sbclrc)

-- find where your quicklisp's local-projects are located.
+find where your quicklisp's local-projects are located.
 Simplest way to do it is to start sbcl and type in: `ql:*local-project-directories*`.
 It will print list of local projects directories, choose any of these.
 Usually it is `~/quicklisp/local-projects`.

-- setting of `sb-impl::*default-external-format*` to `:utf-8` in your initialization file, e.g.
+setting of `sb-impl::*default-external-format*` to `:utf-8` in your initialization file, e.g.

-    ```(setf sb-impl::*default-external-format* to :utf-8)```
+    (setf sb-impl::*default-external-format* to :utf-8)

-- hg (Mercurial)
+hg (Mercurial)

     sudo apt-get install mercurial

-- fresh version of [budden-tools](https://bitbucket.org/budden/budden-tools).
+Fresh version of [budden-tools](https://bitbucket.org/budden/budden-tools).
 Put it under local-projects directory of quicklisp, e.g. (for Linux)

     cd ~/quicklisp/local-projects
     hg clone https://bitbucket.org/budden/budden-tools